Friday, August 31, 2007

 “I want you to kiss me, Arnold.”

 What the hell, I’ve always aimed to please people.
 I kissed her.
 It didn’t kill me to do so.
-And for once I surrendered, and I fell, and it was as if a great part of me finally opened up to life.
+And for once I surrendered, and I fell, and it was as if a great part of me at last opened up to life.
 Previously I had felt that nothing could be quite as pleasant as lying in bed on a cool afternoon with nothing to do, staring at the ceiling and dreaming of a world beyond this world, but now I was not so sure.

 We disengaged, she laid her head on my chest.
 I had an erection.
 Perhaps I was not completely out of the norm after all.